ScPo-CompEcon/Syllabus/README.md

 ### First Session: Introduction, Logistics and Numerical Integration

-1. First things first
-    * Put name on sticky note on back of monitor
-    * Discuss what the class is going to cover
-    * Everyone introduce themselves
-        * Name
-        * What you "do"
-        * What are your goals for the class?
-        * What's something related to *computation* in Economics you worry that your peers understand but you don't?
 1. Setup
     * How many people are comfortable with Git/GitHub?
     * Install [GitHub Desktop](https://desktop.github.com/)